-Tucson and New York-based architects Aranda\Lasch (Ben Aranda and Chris Lasch) and Tohono O'odham basket weaver Terrol Dew Johnson will present Meeting the Clouds Halfway in MOCA's Great Hall, featuring experiments blending traditional craft with contemporary design.
-Ranging from basketry to architecture, the exhibition explores the desert surrounding Tucson as a place of inspiration, opportunity, and collaboration.
+Great Hall Tucson and New York-based architects Aranda\Lasch (Ben Aranda and Chris Lasch) and Tohono O'odham basket weaver Terrol Dew Johnson will present Meeting the Clouds Halfway In MOCA's Great Hall, featuring experiments blending traditional craft with contemporary design.
+Ranging from basketry to architecture, what is on display explores the desert surrounding Tucson as a place of inspiration, opportunity, and collaboration.
+Guest curated by Alexandra Cunningham Cameron, the exhibition is the result of a ten-year conversation about reimagining traditional forms of making to satisfy the contemporary world.
 Based on a shared interest in the study and preservation of traditional Native American practices and their bearing on modern life, the works are made from the four natural materials of the desert: rock, copper, wood, and grass.
-Multiple endeavors related to these substances will be arrayed, variously grouped and scattered, hanging from the ceiling, displayed on the wall, and arranged on tables, all centered around an architecturally scaled dome structure.
+Multiple endeavors related to these substances will be arrayed, variously grouped and scattered, hanging from the ceiling, displayed on the wall, and arranged on tables, centered around an architecturally scaled dome structure.
 The ongoing cross-cultural exchange and conversation with Johnson examines the ways that pattern, rhythm, ritual, and memory influence the design process, and how centuries-old Tohono O'odham practices can have a direct bearing on the present.
-There is a continuum of creative practice from the past to the now, at once ancient and modern, and a major theme is that this entrenched dichotomy between old and new is really a situation of inherent continuity.
 A central ambition of the exhibition is an increased awareness of Tohono O'odham artistic traditions, the culture from which they spring, and their enduring resonance.
-Principal aspects of this will be a basket-weaving workshop, other educational programming, and proposals for sustainable housing in tribal communities, all organized in partnership with Tohono O'odham Community Action (TOCA).
-Allegorically and materially, weaving and coiling make myth and ritual an organic foundational aspect of this exhibition, an indication of the holistic nature of Aranda\Lasch and Johnson's extensive, deeply thought-out engagement with architecture and the world we inhabit.
+Principal aspects of this will be a basket-weaving workshop, educational programming, and proposals for sustainable housing in tribal communities, all organized in partnership with Tohono O'odham Community Action (TOCA).
+Allegorically and materially, this exhibition highlights the holistic nature of Aranda\Lasch and Johnson's extensive, deeply thought-out engagement with architecture and the world we inhabit.

 265 SOUTH CHURCH AVENUE TUCSON, ARIZONA 85701 MOCA-TUCSON.ORG 520.624.5019 12-5PM WED-SUN Becoming a MOCA member has never been so easy & it starts at \$4/month!
-Join today at: www.moca-tucson.org/membership JPW3 Sleep Never Rusts
+Join today at: www.moca-tucson.org/membership

+JPW3 Sleep Never Rusts